jurjevic/golf/README.md

 ```
 - `source_file` is the input file which will be processed.
 - `target_file` will be created or overwritten with the processed input.
 - `-i` is optional and includes the file for evaluation before the processing is started.
+A local storage or HTTP/HTTPS URI is supported.
 - `-v` is optional and produces verbose outputs.
 - `--` is optional and separates the initialization code, which is interpreted before the processing starts.